TimmaLabs/NetsExample/docs/deployment-checklist.md

 ### What do I need to register a customer with Nets?

 Once the customer has a Nets provided terminal we support, ask the customer for their [payment terminal ID](#how-do-i-figure-out-the-id-of-the-payment-terminal).
 Then, contact Nets to check if the customer's payment terminal is running the latest (supported) version.
 Nets will need the **payment terminal ID** for this.
 Any updates to the payment terminal software will be carried over during the [installation process](#installation-on-site--remote).
+This also **very important** in guaranteeing that the customer does not own an outdated version (Lumo) of the iPP350/iCT250 terminals, for which the integration does not work.
+If this is the case, ask the customer to change his/her existing terminal to a newer one (Viking version).
+The customer should fill in a separate [terminal return form](../assets/palautusilmoitus.pdf) to process the return.

 ### What type of business is the customer running?
 Does it include multiple proprietorships or is everybody under a single company?